STRATUS HTTP Monitoring

 - The domain exists in the URLs panel of the STRATUS environment panel.

-- The domain is on a production STRATUS instance, i.e. not a development instance.
+- The domain is on a production STRATUS environment, i.e. not a development environment.
 Development domains are not monitored.

 - A valid SSL is applied that covers your domain.

 - MageMojo have been granted Google Analytics access to validate session usage.
 Nonvalidated domains are not monitored.

 - The domain is not behind a proxy service like Cloudflare or Sucuri.

 MageMojo also monitors the root domain, and accept redirects to avoid duplicate alerts. www.example.com is not directly monitored, but example.com would be and, if redirected to www, the last redirect status code is recorded.

 If there are additional domains/pages that need to be monitored, there are several third-party services available.